 Highbury Aqueduct Reserve

-The Highbury Aqueduct Reserve has been a community park since 2013, when a small area of 8 ha was opened to the public.
-The reserve has become popular with local residents for walking, riding, gardening, exercising and conservation.
+Highbury Aqueduct is a 48 ha reserve located in the City of Tea Tree Gully, approximately 10 km north east of Adelaide.
+The reserve has been a community park since 2013, when a small 8 ha area was opened to the public.
+Since then a further 35 ha have been opened with the final 12 ha to be opened in late 2019.
+The reserve has become popular with local residents for walking, bike riding, bird watching, gardening, exercising and conservation.

 Check out our 10 things to do in Highbury Aqueduct Reserve.

-This iconic place has a fascinating history that can be traced back to the 1870s, when the state government bought the land and developed the aqueduct to transfer water into the Hope Valley Reservoir.
+This iconic place has a fascinating history from the 1870s, when the state government bought the land and developed the aqueduct to transfer water into the Hope Valley Reservoir.

-In 2013 a Master plan for the Highbury Aqueduct Reserve was released after extensive community consultation.
-It proposes that the reserve serve as a park for the local community and provides a blueprint for its future development.
+In 2013 a master plan for the Highbury Aqueduct Reserve was released after extensive community consultation.
+It proposes that the reserve serves as a park for the local community and provides a blueprint for its future development.
 The plan estimates the cost to open up the full length of the reserve at around $3.3m.

 See the Master plan and master plan map.

-So far, a lot of hard work has gone towards implementing the Master plan – there have been many achievements and there will be many more to come.
+A lot of hard work has gone towards implementing the master plan – there have been many achievements and there will be many more to come.
 We are proud to have:

 - carried out revegetation, bush restoration and weed removal